alvinwan/neural-backed-decision-trees/README.md

 nbdt https://images.pexels.com/photos/1466592/pexels-photo-1466592.jpeg?auto=compress&cs=tinysrgb&dpr=2&w=32
 ```

 Like before, this outputs the class prediction and intermediate decisions.
-Although this class was not seen at train time, the model still correctly disambiguates animal from vehicle, when classifying the bear.
+Although the *Bear* class was not seen at train time, the model still correctly picks *Vertebrate* over *Instrumentality* (which is, in the CIFAR10 case, equivalent to *Vehicles*).

 ```
 Prediction: bear // Decisions: vertebrate, placental, ungulate, horse